reasonwithoutrestraint/site/Original/Metaethical Overview.md

 # ANTI-REALISM SUCCESS-THEORY

-Moral facts exist and are constituted by our actual or hypothetical moral views.
+Moral statements are truth-apt and aim at describing moral facts.
+The moral facts are grounded in our current or hypothetical moral judgments.

 ## Relativism